melroy89/xfcevdi/README.md

 * X2Go Client (recommended)
 * PyHoca-GUI

-Which can both be [downloaded from their site](https://wiki.x2go.org/doku.php/download:start) for Windows/Mac and Linux.
+Which can both be [downloaded from their site](https://wiki.x2go.org/doku.php/download:start).
+Clients are available for Windows/Mac and/or GNU/Linux operating systems.

-Once started create a new session and provide the following info:
+Once you open the client, create a new session by providing the following settings (default settings):

-* Host: host IP addresss (or domain)
+* Host: host IP addresss (or domain name or `localhost`)
-* Login: username (default: `user`)
+* Login: `user` (default username)
-* SSH port: 2222 (if you use the docker run command above)
+* SSH port: `2222` (default port)
-* Session type: XFCE (select from drop-down)
+* Session type: `XFCE` (select from drop-down menu)

 ## TODOs